martinbean/cakephp-sluggable-plugin/README.md

 }
 ```

 The behavior will replace non-alphanumeric characters with dashes.
-If you refer to use another character, such as an underscore, then you can change that too:
+If you prefer to use another character, such as an underscore, then you can change that too:

 ```php
 <?php